mapbiomas-brazil/pantanal/README.md

 ### Pre-processing:

-Step01: build stable pixels from Colleciton 7.1 and save a new asset
+Step01: build stable pixels from Collecitons 6, 7.1 and 8 and save a new asset

 Step02: exports stable samples filtered by GEDI data